Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 # Testing Options

+> Choose an autograding option below.
+I've pre-made the the testing script, kept required edits to a minimum, and provided easy and explicit directions for you.
+This will allow you to spend much less time worrying with test creation for your assignments.
+>
 > Hot Tip:
 > Put your solution code in [exercise.py](../src/exercise.py) before you begin updating the tests.
 That way, when you commit your changes to [exercise_test.py](../tests/test_exercise.py), you'll immediately see if it passes the test.
 Just make sure to delete the solution before you make an assignment!

 <br>
 <details>